stefaneidelloth/treezjs/doc/components/comboBox/comboBox.md

 * **label**: The label text that is shown before the combo box.

-* **options**: The predefined options that can be selected, given as a comma separated string, e.g. 'foo,baa,qux'
+* **options**: The predefined options that can be selected, given as a comma separated string, e.g. 'C,D'

 ----